MixinNetwork/mvm.dev/src/registry/encoding.md

 # MVM Encoding

-Previously we talked about how to deploy a contract, before continuing to call contract, some specifications should be known to transmit data.
-Hereby we introduce the data encoding part.
+Previously we talked about how to deploy a contract on [Quorum](/quorum/join).
+Before continuing to introduce how to call a contract function through Registry Contract, some specifications should be noticed to transmit data.
+Hereby we introduce the data encoding part for preparation.

 There are three parts in total: